wso2/docs-is/en/docs/deploy/elk-analytics-sso-guide.md

  You can enable Single-sign-on for an ElasticSearch/Kibana deployment with WSO2 Identity Server via OpenID Connect.
 To set this up, follow the steps given below.

-!!! note "Prerequisites"
+## Prerequisites

 - An Elasticsearch platinum subscription is required to enable SSO in ELK.

 - [Configure ELK Analytics](./elk-analytics-installation-guide.md) in WSO2 Identity Server.